 (3) Related to the release of tax valuation allowances that were recorded in connection with the merger with Topgolf.

-(4) Periodic interest expense related to the 2020 Convertible Notes is excluded from net income for the purpose of calculating diluted earnings per share
+(4) In accordance with ASU 2020-06, periodic interest expense related to the 2020 Convertible Notes is excluded from net income for the purpose of calculating diluted earnings per share.